Hiking Explained: From Easy to Extreme

 These are hikes that involve traveling hundreds of miles and can take months to complete.
 All long-distance hikes are backpacked, however, there are a few different ways in which these hikes can be approached.

-Through Hiking – Through hiking involves hiking an incredibly long trail from start to finish without stopping.
+Through hiking involves hiking an incredibly long trail from start to finish without stopping.
 The Appalachian Trail and the Pacific Crest Trail are two examples of incredibly long and very popular through hikes.
 Completing either of these trails in one push involves the better part of a year living in a tent and hiking almost every day.
 Properly fitting hiking boots, quality backpacking tent, along with the right hiking gear are essential on these trails.

 The Yosemite Decimal System